 The field of radiologic technology is growing steadily.
 This field provides not only opportunities in direct radiologic technology work but also room for multiple modality skill certifications.
-There is an 18.23%% increase in occupational demand at the regional level and a 19.67% increase at the state level.
-Median annual income for radiologic technologists is \$43,992.00 at the state and regional level.
-A summary of occupational data from the State Workforce Investment Board Data Center is displayed below:
+There is a 10.31% increase in occupational demand at the national level.
+Median annual income for radiologic technologists is \$46,613 at the state and regional level.
+A summary of occupational data from National Strategic Planning and Analysis Research Center (nSPARC) is displayed below: